 - the opportunity to try out new ways of relating to other people in a confidential and supportive environment

 Many of our groups will be starting in late January or early February.
-If you are interested in knowing more about them, we encourage you to watch the following video and to visit our Group Counseling page to learn how to get involved.
+If you are interested in knowing more about them, we encourage you to visit our Group Counseling page to learn how to get involved.